 where $F(x)$ is the scaling function.
-In appendix \ref{app:finite_size_scaling}, we plot the left-hand side as a function of $(p-p_c)N^{1/\nu}$, and see a scaling collapse as shown in Fig.~\ref{fig::scaling_analysis} also presented in the appendix.
-Importantly, these collapses occur with the exponent of $p-p_c$ set to 1.
-The critical parameters extracted from the numerics are listed in Table~\ref{tab:critical_parameters}.
-We provide further details on numerics in Appendix \ref{app:finite_size_scaling}.
-They show, as summarized in Fig. \ref{fig:phase_diagram}, the MIPT occurs at an ansatz-specific critical value of $p$, up to 2.5 times larger than the $p=0.2$ where, in the gradient analyses of Sec. \ref{sec:variance_study}, the BP universally collapses.
+In \cref{fig::scaling_analysis} of \cref{app:finite_size_scaling}, we plot the left-hand side as a function of $(p-p_c^{\mathrm{MIPT}})N^{1/\nu}$ and observe that the curves for various system sizes collapse into a single curve.
+Notably, these collapses are consistent with a linear scaling in $p-p_c^{\mathrm{MIPT}}$.
+The critical parameters extracted from the numerics are listed in \cref{tab:critical_parameters}, and we provide further details in \cref{app:finite_size_scaling}.
+These results show that the MIPT occurs at an ansatz-specific critical value of $p$, which is up to 4.8 times larger than $\pcmiltrange$ where the BP collapses (see \cref{sec:variance_study}).